 |Height||Step Length||Steps per km|

 |150 cm (4’11)||0.620 m (2′)||1614|

 |155 cm (5’1)||0.640 m (2’1)||1562|

 |160 cm (5’3)||0.661 m (2’2)||1513|

 |190 cm (6’3)||0.785 m (2’7)||1274|

 Don’t want to count your steps while walking?
-Try using a simple pedometer that counts the number of steps you take.
+Try using a simple pedometer or an app that counts the number of steps you take.
 It can make it easier to set daily goals and achieve them.

 What is your stride length?